 Piedmont Gas resumed normal billing practices last year.
 They still have options for those facing financial hardships.

 Dominion Energy temporarily suspended disconnecting service for non-payment, and even reinstated service for customers.
 However, they too have resumed billing normally.
 Their site does have payment plan options for those still struggling.

 American Electric Power and their sister company, Appalachian Power, suspended disconnections for 3 months.
 However, they are still offering financial support and other resources for affected customers.

 These are among the many energy companies who have announced that they will be protecting their customers during this difficult time.
 Other companies have announced that they plan to help, but haven’t laid out a direct plan right yet.

 Our firm will be investigating to make sure these energy/water companies follow through and do what they say in order to help their customers during this difficult time.
 If you or someone you know ends up being impacted by your energy or water company not following through on their procedures during COVID-19, Maginnis Law is here to help you.

-Maginnis Law’s consumer law attorneys are committed to helping consumers like you who have been wronged by big corporations.
-You can reach our firm’s consumer law attorneys by phone at 919.526.0450 or email us at email@example.com.
+Maginnis Howard’s consumer law attorneys are committed to helping consumers like you who have been wronged by big corporations.
+You can reach our firm’s consumer law attorneys by phone at (919) 526-0450 or send us a message through our contact page.